-Dental braces are used to treat crooked teeth.
-In order to provide some extra space between teeth so that they can adjust correctly, a procedure called interproximal reduction, or IPR, might be needed.
-IPR is the removal of tooth enamel in between adjacent teeth.
+Braces are orthodontics used to treat crooked teeth.
+In order to provide some extra space between teeth so that they can adjust correctly, your ortho might recommend a procedure called interproximal reduction, or IPR.
+IPR involves removing tooth enamel in between adjacent teeth.

-The purpose of the procedure is to create more space for better alignment and correct issues like crowded teeth.
-This procedure is usually done to improve your bite and make your smile attractive.
+The purpose of the procedure is to create more space between teeth for better alignment and to correct issues like crowded teeth.
+This procedure is usually done to improve your bite and make your smile more attractive.

-The answer to that question is primarily dependent on the orthodontist's examination.
-Factors such as size, shape, alignment, and position of your teeth will determine whether reshaping them will be beneficial or not.
-The ultimate goal here is to improve the health of your teeth through the appropriate orthodontic procedure.
+The answer to that question is primarily dependent on the orthodontic exam.
+Factors such as size, shape, alignment, and position of your teeth will determine whether or not they need reshaping.
+The ultimate goal here is to improve the health of your teeth.

 The front teeth framework and their position can change your facial appearance completely.
-The evaluation for this is done through photographs or x-rays, and after that, the IPR ortho determines the extent to which you need enamel reduction.
+Evaluation is done through photographs or x-rays, and after that, the IPR ortho determines your reduction needs.

 Usually, IPR is relatively painless because the outer layer of the tooth doesn’t have any nerve endings, though you may feel some discomfort or sensitivity during the procedure.
 Also, after your teeth are smoothed and polished, you’ll see a visible difference in your facial characteristics.